 What is the Pelvic Floor?

 The pelvic floor is a hammock-like structure of muscles that stretch from the pubic bone in the front to the base of the spine at the back.
 It acts like a sling, supporting vital organs like the bladder, bowel, and uterus (in women).
-These muscles play a pivotal role in urinary and bowel functions and sexual health.
+These muscles play a pivotal role in urinary and bowel functions, pelvic health, and sexual health.

 So, What Exactly Are Pelvic Floor Exercises?

-The primary action in pelvic floor exercises involves squeezing and relaxing the muscles, akin to the sensation of stopping the flow of urine.
+The primary action in pelvic floor muscle training involves squeezing and relaxing the muscles, akin to the sensation of stopping the flow of the urine stream midstream.
 Over time, with regular training, these muscles become stronger, just like how your biceps would after repeated lifting.

 Why Are They Important?

-The benefits of a sturdy pelvic floor go beyond childbirth recovery:
+The benefits of a sturdy pelvic floor go beyond childbirth recovery and relate to many health topics:

-1. Improved Bladder Control: As age catches up, or sometimes post surgery, the strength of the pelvic muscles can wane, leading to urinary incontinence.
-Regular pelvic exercises can reduce or prevent this entirely.
+1. Improved Bladder Control: As age catches up, or sometimes post-surgery, the strength of the pelvic muscles can wane, leading to urinary incontinence.
+This can be in the form of stress incontinence when urine leaks when you do things like sneeze or urge incontinence which can cause leakage.
+Regular pelvic floor muscle exercises can reduce or prevent this entirely.

 2. Enhanced Sexual Function: A toned pelvic floor can lead to increased sensitivity during intercourse, leading to improved orgasms.